 The Pixel XL isn't specifically business-oriented in the way that, say, BlackBerry phones are, but it'll do everything you need it to without a problem - and stay future-proof for quite some time.

 iOS more your thing?
-Your best bet is a brand spanking new iPhone 7 - the best and fastest iPhone yet.
-You can even spring for the Plus model for a little extra screen space.
-All your business-related apps are present and correct in the App Store, and if the Apple vs FBI fiasco is anything to go by, we know that iPhones are really quite secure.
+Your best bet is a brand spanking new iPhone X - the best and fastest iPhone yet.
+With a 5.8-inch display, you get a good bit of screen space, only the handset itself isn't too big so it's still easy to hold.
+All your business-related apps are present and correct in the App Store, and if the old Apple vs FBI fiasco is anything to go by, we know that iPhones are really quite secure.

 And since you'll just be using it for work, the absence of a headphone jack - or #headphonejackgate, as the kids most definitely are not calling it - is less of a dealbreaker.